roytang/blog/content/post/2022/08/iron-man-v1/index.md

 #### Art

 A lot of the comic art during the early years seemed so same-y to me, none of them really stood out.
-I think it's because they really mostly patterned themselves after Kirby during those early years?
+I think it's because they often patterned themselves after Kirby during those early years?
 There was a real sea change during the 90s though, with a lot of artists following more in the style of people like Jim Lee or Joe Madureira.
 The only art change that stood out to me was when John Romita Jr did some Iron Man issues, mostly because I'm not a fan of his work!

 ### Other Comics